As China retaliates in trade war, damage for Northwest cherry growers could reach $86 million

 The damage results from cherries selling for less in what had been a prime export market.
 Some sales were missed altogether as China’s retaliation for U.S. tariffs took hold.
 Earlier this year, China put a 15 percent tariff on cherries, and followed it in early July with an additional 25 percent hit just as fruit were being shipped to market.

-“When that (second) one kicked in, it had a much greater impact on (China) sales,” said Mark Grant, president of the Northwest Horticultural Council.
+“When that (second) one kicked in, it had a much greater impact on (China) sales,” said Mark Powers, president of the Northwest Horticultural Council.
 “Shipments almost stopped.”

-Grant has shared these estimates with members of Washington’s congressional delegation, four of whom Friday sent a letter to Agriculture Secretary Sonny Perdue asking that cherry growers be included in a $12 billion aid package the Trump administration is expected to soon roll out for American farmers.
+Powers has shared these estimates with members of Washington’s congressional delegation, four of whom Friday sent a letter to Agriculture Secretary Sonny Perdue asking that cherry growers be included in a $12 billion aid package the Trump administration is expected to soon roll out for American farmers.

 Most Read Business Stories